2024 Solar Incentives Guide for North Chicago, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC originally covered 30% of the cost of installing solar panels, and has fluctuated slightly over time between 26-30%.
+The ITC originally covered 30% of the total cost of installing a solar system, although it has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
-The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum claim amount.
+The cost of installation includes the panels themselves as well as the cost of accessories, labor and equipment.
+There is no maximum amount you can claim.
 The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The residence must be in the United States and owned by you.

-To find out exactly how much money the ITC could save you, contact your local North Chicago solar panel installer.
+To better understand exactly how much money the ITC could save you, contact your local North Chicago solar panel installation expert.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
-The Clean Energy Credit runs until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; this amount will be decreased slightly each year until the current program ends.
-Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
 Your local North Chicago solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit applies to you.